-My husbands travels quite a bit.
+My husband travels quite a bit.

-When I was 28 weeks pregnant, I went into pre-labor at 2:00 a.m. — I was all alone with my son; I managed to call for help but it was scary.
-Then when it came to the actual birth, he missed that too.
+When I was 28 weeks pregnant, I went into pre-labor at 2 a.m. while I was all alone with my son.
+I managed to call for help but it was scary.
+Then when it came to the actual birth, he missed it too.
 He ended up watching on Google Hangout sitting in Johannesburg Airport.

 I don’t have the answers or solutions on how to maintain a routine, but I do try to keep things going as best as possible.
-One of the ways we get some “Daddy time” despite him being thousands of miles away is sitting down for a video Skype call (or Google Hangout when that fails.)
+One of the ways we get some “Daddy time,” despite him being thousands of miles away, is sitting down for a video Skype call (or Google Hangout when that fails.)

 We start with our conversation to catch up, and then I leave my son to talk and see him alone.
 This gives them a bit of one-on-one time and it makes M feel like his daddy is close by.
 Then, I bring in Little L so that my husband can just see her — surprisingly she reaches out to the screen and gives him big smiles and giggles.

 We try to have a set time every day or every other day without missing our date.
-This then turns out to be part of our routine when Daddy is away and it helps keep the kids and this mama happy.
+This then turns out to be part of our routine when Daddy is away, and it helps keep the kids and this mama happy.